SOLTECH Certified By the Women’s Business Enterprise National Council Learn more

 To “visualize” something is to form a clear picture of it in your mind.
-As such, data visualization is the process of making data easier to understand and interpret just by looking at it.
-This technique leverages visual elements like charts, maps, and graphs to help both technical and non-technical audiences (such as those with no background in data analysis) better understand the data they’re reviewing.
-Data visualizations are generally more visually appealing than tabular data or text, in addition to being more easily digestible and generally self explanatory.
+As such, data visualization is important because it can help make your organization’s data architecture easier to understand and interpret just by looking at it.
+As for data visualization tools, this technique leverages visual elements like charts, maps, and graphs to help both technical and non-technical audiences, such as those with no background in data analysis, better understand the data they’re reviewing.
+Data visualizations are generally more visually appealing than tabular data or text, in addition to being more easily digestible and generally self-explanatory.

-When you think about data visualization techniques, you probably think of pie charts or graphs.
+When you think about data visualization examples, you probably think of pie charts or graphs.
 While these are some of the most common types of data visualization, you would only be scratching the surface when it comes to data visualization techniques.
+Here is a comprehensive list of data visualization types:

-- Bar charts: Ideal for comparing categories of data using rectangular bars.
+• Bar charts: This data visualization example is ideal for comparing categories of data using rectangular bars.

-- Line charts: Display trends over time or relationships between continuous variables by connecting data points with lines.
+• Line charts: Data visualization that displays trends over time or relationships between continuous variables by connecting data points with lines.

-- Histograms: Display the distribution of continuous data by dividing it into intervals or bins and representing frequencies with bars.
+• Histograms: A data visualization tool that shows the distribution of continuous data by dividing it into intervals or bins and representing frequencies with bars.

-- Network diagrams: Illustrate relationships between interconnected entities, such as nodes and edges.
+• Network diagrams: This data visualization illustrates the relationships between interconnected entities, such as nodes and edges.
 They are commonly used in social network analysis, systems biology, and other fields.

-- Box plots: Also known as box-and-whisker plots, box plots provide a visual summary of the distribution of a dataset, including measures of central tendency and variability, as well as identifying outliers.
+• Box plots: Also known as box-and-whisker plots, this data visualization technique provides a visual summary of the distribution of a dataset, including measures of central tendency and variability, as well as identifying outliers.

-So, why is data visualization important?
+So, why is data visualization important for your organization?
 Because of the different roles it plays when adopted by a business.
-These roles include:
+These can include:

 Enhancing Communication